Industry Analysis: Cloud Computing

 With AWS, Amazon will be the market leader in 2020-, holding more than 41% of the market, more than twice as much as Microsoft.
 In 2020, it brought in almost 45 billion dollars (Statista, 2022).

 Businesses can build their own IT infrastructure using the large range of services that AWS provides and their cloud ecosystem.
 Everything is available, including applications for computation, storage, analytics, developer tools, and security.In comparison to other actors, AWS has been on the market the longest.
+They are regarded as experienced providers with a wide range of options.

 In the digital era, Google has developed a strong brand recognition and holds a prominent position in the search engine and advertising sectors.Around 30,000 paying users are thought to be using Google’s cloud computing services.
 Their approach is based on offering open-source innovation with a developer-centric approach (Techradar, 2022).Globally used by developers are their compute services like Kubernetes and TensorFlow.